Mortgage Insurance Premium (MIP): Everything To Know

 - If you received your loan prior to June 3, 2013, you may qualify for cancellation if you’ve reached 22% equity in your home.

 If you have at least 20% equity in your home but aren’t eligible to have MIP removed, your best option may be to refinance into a conventional loan – as long as that makes sense for your current financial situation.
-When you refinance into a conventional loan and keep at least 20% equity in your home, you won’t be required to purchase mortgage insurance.
+When you refinance into a conventional loan and keep at least 20% equity in your home, you won’t be required to pay for mortgage insurance.

-Summary: MIPs Are A Fact Of Life For FHA Loans
+The Bottom Line: MIPs Are A Fact Of Life For FHA Loans

 Though MIP can increase your monthly mortgage payments, it can also help make homeownership more accessible to those who can’t afford some of the high upfront costs that come with it.